 For over 35 years Nadja Salerno-Sonnenberg has celebrated a “blue chip career” as a classical violinist.
 In 1981, at just 20 years old, she was the youngest-ever recipient of the Walter W. Naumburg prize for violinists.
 Her emotional approach to the instrument has both shocked critics and earned her the adoration of fans in every corner of the globe.
-She has played with some of the world’s most renowned orchestras and is now director of the New Century Chamber Orchestra in San Fransisco.
+She has played with some of the world’s most renowned orchestras, and she was the music director of the New Century Chamber Orchestra in San Francisco for nine seasons.

-At Juilliard, she shared a piano class with Wynton Marsalis, and she now finds herself in his hometown, as artist-in-residence at Loyola Universty’s School of Music in New Orleans.
-At Loyola and in San Francisco, Salerno-Sonnenberg is a proponent of the conductor-less orchestra — which forces musicians to listen to one another, keep their own time and find their own way to achieving the spirit of the compositions they play.
+At Juilliard, she shared a piano class with Wynton Marsalis, and she now finds herself in his hometown, as full-time faculty at Loyola Universty’s School of Music in New Orleans.
+At Loyola and in San Francisco, Salerno-Sonnenberg has been a proponent of the conductor-less orchestra — which forces musicians to listen to one another, keep their own time and find their own way to achieving the spirit of the compositions they play.
 “I think its the highest form of music,” Salerno-Sonnenberg says.

 Facebook | Webpage | Wikipedia | New Century Chamber Orchestra | Artist Corps New Orleans

 Nadja Salerno-Sonnenberg is currently a resident artist at Montage Fine + Performing Arts Series at Loyola University of New Orleans.

 Salerno-Sonnenberg calls teaching and sharing the lessons of her more than 30-year career “the most important work I’ve ever done.”
 Much of understanding music is “detective work,” Salerno-Sonnenberg tells Gwen.
 This is how she trains music students to approach playing a composition.
 Reading the notes is only the beginning: